MacPacS/EarthSearch/README.md

 This error is going to V 5.12 or V 7.19 (Not Releases yet.)

-Now enyoy and scap you websites!
+Now enyoy and scrap your websites!

 DO NOT STEAL CODE OR SEVRERS FROM A SITE PLS DO THIS TO TEST AND HOW TO LEARN CODE!!!